ebalo55/gitup/README.md

 ## License

-Gitup is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Gitup is licensed under the [GPL 2.0](https://github.com/ebalo55/gitup/blob/master/LICENSE).
 See the `LICENSE` file for more details.

 ## Support